pranshugaba/hugo-website/content/maths/determinacy-of-games-with-perfect-information/2/index.md

 ## An infinite game that is not determined

 The paper shows an example of a infinite game that is not determined.
-For every strategy $\sigma$ of Player 1, Player 2 has a strategy such that the resulting play is winning for Player 2.
+For every strategy \(\sigma\) of Player 1, Player 2 has a strategy such that the resulting play is winning for Player 2.
 Similarly, no matter what strategy Player 2 picks, Player 1 has a strategy such that they win the game.
 In other words, none of the players have a winning strategy.
 The game goes as follows:

 ## A topology of games